surrealdb/surrealdb.go/README.md

 ## Getting started

-[//]: # (In the example below you can see how to connect to a remote instance of SurrealDB, authenticating with the database, and issuing queries for creating, updating, and selecting data from records.)
+[//]: # "In the example below you can see how to connect to a remote instance of SurrealDB, authenticating with the database, and issuing queries for creating, updating, and selecting data from records."

 In the example provided below, we are going to connect and authenticate on a SurrealDB server, set the namespace and make several data manipulation requests.

 > This example requires SurrealDB to be [installed](https://surrealdb.com/install) and running on port 8000.

 ```go